Gospel of Grace Ministries

 Titus 2:11-14 “For the grace of God that brings salvation has appeared to all men, Teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly, in this present world; Looking for that blessed hope, and the glorious of the great God and our Savior Jesus Christ; Who gave Himself for us, that He might redeem us from all iniquity, and purify unto Himself a peculiar people, zealous of good works.”

 Php 2:12-13 “Wherefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling.
-For it is God which works in you both to will and to do of His good pleasure.
+For it is God who works in you both to will and to do of His good pleasure.”

 Love to God and the brethren is love that comes from the power of the Holy Spirit and flows from faith in Christ.
-It reflects the spiritual blessings in Christ to the honor of God's redemptive glory in salvation, based on the blood of Christ.
-This love seeks the well-being of those who believe the gospel and will crave gospel fellowship and unity with them.
+It reflects the spiritual blessings in Christ to the honor of God's redemptive glory in Salvation, based on the blood of Christ.
+This love seeks the care and well-being of those who believe the Gospel and will crave Gospel fellowship and unity in doctrine with them.

 I John 3:13-16 “Marvel not, my brethren, if the world hate you.
 We know that we have passed from death unto life, because we love the brethren.
 He that loves not his brother abides in death.
 Whosoever hates his brother is a murderer: and ye know that no murderer hath eternal life abiding in him.
 Hereby perceive we the love of God, because He laid down His life for us: and we ought to lay down our lives for the brethren.”